FahadKHAN-4/Image-Search/README.md

 Query 2461: Matches with images 4386, 1044, 3362, 2870, 3981, 3791, 4686, 4011, 2589, 511. <br />
 Query 4445: Matches with images 4554, 3547, 839, 1544, 3299, 2490, 4289, 1076, 1112, 1929. <br />

+Here is an example of a Query and the matching results obtained:

-For Query 4354.png
+    For Query 4354.png:

 <img src="/data/Source_Results/4354.jpg" alt="Query" width="auto" height="auto">

     The 10 Best Matches are:

 <img src="/data/Source_Results/4354_10Best.png" alt="10_Best" width="auto" height="auto">